1755 - French reinforcement of Canada

-On October 17, the Espérance (74) left Louisbourg after leaving two of her gun to reinforce the defence of the fortress.
+On October 17, the Espérance (74) left Louisbourg after leaving two of her guns to reinforce the defences of the fortress.

-The epidemic of putrid fever raging in Boscawen's squadron could not be checked.
+An epidemic of putrid fever broke out in Boscawen's squadron and could not be checked.
 Before he got home to Great Britain with the main part of his squadron, his ships had lost 2,000 people.
 Captain Spry, with a few vessels, was left to winter at Halifax.

 On November 4, Boscawen and the rest of his fleet anchored at Spithead.